trantorLiu/suggestgrid-ruby/API.md

 ## Recommnedation Methods
-Recommnedation methods are for getting recommended items or users from SuggestGrid.
+Recommnedation methods are for getting recommended items, or recommended users from SuggestGrid.
 For more information, you may refer to [recommendations documentation](http://www.suggestgrid.com/docs/recommendations).

 ### Get Recommended Users